-Each year, food manufacturers produce billions of pounds of food waste – most of which is avoidable or reusable under alternative circumstances.
-And while much noise has been made over the last few years in regards to curbing food waste, there’s still a lot to be done.
+Each year, food manufacturers produce billions of pounds of food waste that could be avoided.
+Despite efforts to curb food waste over the last few years, there's still a lot to be done.

 Investing in integrated business software is a large undertaking and not something to be taken lightly.
 This article addresses the tasks and processes involved in implementation and how to overcome them.